-First you participate in a workshop; titles range from:
+First we recommend you participate in a workshop either live or our online courses; titles range from:

 After you attended one of the above said workshops (or any other workshop offered by Eric Franklin or Morten Dithmer), there is the Franklin Method™ Teacher Training Course that contains 3 levels.